dougienmysnuggy/CS50_Final/README.md

 # eBay Store Financial Statment Generator
 #### Video Demo:
 #### Description:

-    This program will take my ebay transaction report and also read an expense report (.csv file) and manipulate that information into a spreadsheet that I can use for my taxes (1099K)
+This program will ask the user for a date range and transaction file names and then produce an Income Statment Summary report for the given date range.
+This will automate the process of calculating figures to go on my taxes when receiving 1099 tax forms from ebay.

 #### Notes:
 To use the Google Sheets feature, you will need to obtain your own API Key